Baltic index down as capesize rates fall

 * Refinery's fuel production at least 50 pct capacity -trade

-Oct 24 The Baltic Exchange's main sea freight index, tracking rates for ships carrying dry commodities, fell on Wednesday as rates for larger capesizes fell after a strong run.
+Nov 2 The Baltic Exchange's main sea freight index, which tracks rates for ships carrying dry commodities, fell on Friday as capesize rates continued to drop.

 Iron ore shipments account for around a third of seaborne volumes on the larger capesizes, and brokers said price developments remained a key factor for dry freight.

-The Panamax market has been under pressure from weak coal volumes and ample supply of ships, analysts said.
+The panamax market has been under pressure from thin coal volumes, analysts said.

+"This week's hurricane Sandy hit the U.S east coast and caused ports and terminals to shut down.
+The market effects of this remains to be seen," said Fearnleys.

-Average daily earnings for handysize ships were down $24 at $6,482, while those of supramax ships were down $41 at $7,443.
-(Reporting by NR Sethuraman in Bangalore; editing by Keiron Henderson)
+Average daily earnings for handysize ships were down $51 at$6,223, while those of supramax ships were down $23 at $6,992.
+(Reporting by NR Sethuraman in Bangalore; Editing by Alison Birrane)

 * Refinery's fuel production at least 50 pct capacity -trade